Watkins Glen State Park: Geology

+The area's rocks are sedimentary of Devonian age, part of a dissected plateau that was uplifted with little faulting or distortion.
+They consist mostly of soft shales, with some layers of harder sandstone and limestone.

 During the Pleistocene era, a vast area was covered by ice during the maximum extent of glacial ice in the north polar area.
 The movement of glaciers from the Laurentide and Wisconsin ice sheets shaped the Finger Lakes region.
 The lakes originated as a series of northward-flowing streams.
 Around two million years ago the first of many continental glaciers of the Laurentide Ice Sheet moved southward from the Hudson Bay area, initiating the Pleistocene glaciation.
 These glaciers widened, deepened and accentuated the existing river valleys.
 Glacial debris, possibly including terminal moraines, left behind by the receding ice acted as dams, allowing lakes to form.
 Despite the deep erosion of the valleys, the surrounding uplands show little evidence of glaciation, suggesting that the ice was thin, or at least unable to cause much erosion at these higher altitudes.
 The deep cutting of the valleys by the ice left some tributaries hanging high above the lakes: both Seneca and Cayuga have tributaries hanging as much as 120 m above the valley floors.

 One such hanging valley, overlooking the south end of the Seneca Lake valley, evolved into the deep gorge of Watkins Glen.
 The steep drop of Glen Creek into Seneca Valley created a powerful torrent that eroded the underlying rock, cutting further and further back towards the stream's headwaters.
 This erosion was not a uniform process: the rock here includes shale, limestone, and sandstone, and these types of rock erode at different rates, leaving behind a staircase of waterfalls, cascades, plunge pools, and potholes.
 Watkins Glen State Park now encompasses nineteen waterfalls spaced along a trail roughly 2 mi long.